KaiTooast/KaiTooast/README.md

 ### My Projects

-- --**The End Update** - A Minecraft mod expanding the End dimension with new biomes and content.--
+- **The End Update** - A Minecraft mod expanding the End dimension with new biomes and content.
 - More projects to come!

 ### GitHub Statistics